Oil Field Containment Berm

 Press Release: "Oil Field Containment Berm Helps Comply with Secondary Containment Regulations"

-One product that has been used to help during this process is a secondary containment product known as the aluminum angle berm.
-This berm uses high resistance liner materials that are capable of handling a wide range of fluids including chemically treated water, fuel, and even oil.
+One product that has been used to help during this process is a secondary containment product called the Aluminum Angle Berm.
+The berm uses high resistance liner materials that are capable of handling a wide range of fluids including chemically treated water, fuel, and even oil.
 Smaller versions of this berm can be placed under specific leaks to collect fluids, while larger berms have been placed directly under storage tanks to help provide containment.

 The aluminum angle berm uses ninety degree (90°) angle brackets that are designed to fit in built-in pockets located on your berm.
 Brackets can be slid into these pockets to form wall and bottom support.
 These aluminum angles are quick to install and easy to transport for fast deployment.
 Once installed, aluminum angles create a berm wall that is typically one foot in height and can surround entire tanks, pumps, or machines.

-Granite Environmental, Inc., a supplier of spill berms, has provided secondary containment products to companies in a wide range of industries including construction, mining, and oil field fracking.
+GEI Works, a supplier of the oil field containment berm, has provided secondary containment products to companies in a wide range of industries including construction, mining, and oil field fracking.
 Their product range includes items to help prevent pollution in water and land based locations.